is2ei/awesome-angular-components/README.md

 ### Tooltip

-- **Archived** [pleerock/ngx-tooltip](https://github.com/pleerock/ngx-tooltip) - Simple tooltip control for your angular2 applications using bootstrap3.
+- :coffin: [pleerock/ngx-tooltip](https://github.com/pleerock/ngx-tooltip) - Simple tooltip control for your angular2 applications using bootstrap3.
 Does not depend of jquery.